Content

 To pan, click the left mouse button and drag (or use the pan gesture on your trackpad).

 To zoom, use the scroll wheel (or pinch gesture on your trackpad).
-If you zoom in far enough you will see the Summary of the issue, instead of just the issue key.
+If you zoom in far enough you will see the Summary of the work item, instead of just the work item key.

-To select an issue, click on the issue.
-To select additional issues, hold control or command and click on the issues.
-In addition to highlighting the selected issues, Dependency Map will also highlight their links, and any linked issues:
+To select an work item, click on the work item.
+To select additional work items, hold control or command and click on the work items.
+In addition to highlighting the selected work items, Dependency Map will also highlight their links, and any linked work items:

 The “Link type” legend shows what links are displayed in the map:

 To show or hide links, click the checkbox next to the link type in the Links box.
-Note that selecting issues will still highlight the links to/from those issues.
+Note that selecting work items will still highlight the links to/from those work items.
+Open the configuration form and click Save to persist the selection of which links to display.

-The Issue color and Link type legends can be moved by simply dragging them.
+The Work color and Link type legends can be moved by simply dragging them.

-To edit an issue in Jira’s standard issue screen, click the issue key at the top of the issue box (e.g. PX-72 in the example above).
+To edit an work item in Jira’s standard work item screen, click the work item key at the top of the work item box (e.g. PX-72 in the example above).

-The Issue Color legend shows how the colors of the issue boxes are mapped to values.
+The Work Color legend shows how the colors of the work item boxes are mapped to values.

 Toolbar